gokulakrishnagk333/WHdemo/README.md

 # Kubernetes
 ```
-## repo created in github / gitlab and solved below problem option
+**repo created in github / gitlab and solved below problem option**
-1. Created a kubernetes deployment, svc, hpa, pdb service account in AKS kubernetes cluster
+1. Created a kubernetes Java Application with Mysql DB deployment, svc, hpa, pdb service account in AKS kubernetes cluster
-2. Deployment needs a secret with name API_KEY
+2. Mysql Statefulset deployment needs a secret with name API_KEY
-3. Mount this secret in deployment
+3. Mounted this secret.
-.
-API_KEY should be a environment variables within the container when container starts inside a pod
+4. API_KEY is refered as mysqldbpassword in Mysql environment variables within the container when container starts inside a pod
-5. API_KEY env variable is not used yet in app, but we want to see the approach
+5. API_KEY env variable is not used yet in app, once the Mysql pod created it get the mysql db password from secret

-Acceptance criteria
+**Acceptance criteria**
-You must provide your code in full with kubernetes manifests or pipelines or scripts
+- Provided entire code in full with kubernetes manifests, pipelines, scripts.
-You must use either public cloud(AWS, GCP, Azure) or Minikube to run the above manifests file
-You do not need to provide access to the cluster in public cloud, only the code
+- Deployed in Azure Public cloud.
+- Also provided rancher access for 1 one day to check deployment and also multi-cloud k8's cluster management.
-Your code is clean and readable
+- I hope entire code is clean and readable
-You must document any steps that are not automated in the README.md
+- I have documented all steps that are automated and not automated in the README.md
-You must have dedicated service account for deployment
+- Created dedicated service account for deployment
-You must have NodePort Type of service for application
+- I have NodePort Type of service for application
-You must have Minimum 2 pods always up and running
+- Allocated minimum 2 pods always up and running
-You must have only 1 pod unavailable during Rolling Update of Deployment
+- Allocated only 1 pod unavailable during Rolling Update of Deployment

-Assumptions
+**Assumptions**
 1. Can use any open-source tools/language to solve problem
+   - Used Gitlab for store code and pipeline
+   - Used Trivy for container scanning
+   - Custom gitlab-runner installed in centos running GCP
+      - Installed terraform
+      - Azure CLI for login to azure
+      - Trivy installed
+      - Docker installed
+      - Kubectl service installed
 2. Create extra code if needed like infra(terraform, scripts) etc in same repo
+   - Created AKS cluster using terraform script add in same repo
 3. Choose simple applications from internet e.g. nginx, httpd
+   - Used Java User Management Apllication with Mysql D
 Bonus
 1. Deployment container is scanned before getting deployed.
 If severity is high, pipeline should fail
 2. Container in Pod, should not be running as root